PragmaticCoder/cmpt434/a3/README.md

   Student No: 11118887
 ```

-We use the run.sh script to run all commands:
+We use the run.sh script to run our program:
 If `run.sh` file is not executable, please run:
 `chmod +x run.sh` first.